Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 “The Bernie campaign was an incredible experience, and the president and Sanders have a really strong relationship.
 I think it's been great that they've wanted to bring folks from across the Democratic Party into the fold on this team.
 But I’d say one aspect of my experience that’s helped me get ready for the White House is that I previously worked in New York City Hall and in the Mayor’s Office.
 The New York City press corps is notorious for being very persistent, I will say.
 It’s a large and dedicated press corps, and they're awesome.
 Cutting my teeth with the amazing reporters in New York City will certainly help when working with a large and dedicated White House press corps.”

-Who is somebody who you have admired in your career who has helped shape your worldview?
+Who is somebody whom you have admired in your career who has helped shape your worldview?

 “One person who comes to mind who deserves a special shoutout is Karen Hinton [former press secretary for Mayor Bill de Blasio].
 When she was my boss, when I first became a ‘real flack,’ she taught me that spokespeople don’t hide behind their computers, and they can't be afraid to speak with reporters.
 They have to get out there and talk to them, build relationships, work their own angles.
 She also just believed in me early on, and I will always be grateful for her for the time she covered for me and totally saved my ass when I was in my early twenties and I overslept my alarm clock and was late to my own event on Staten Island.
 To this day, I don't think she's ever told Mayor de Blasio.
 And I hope he doesn't read this!”